 What is the Shure 55SH Series II like?

 The Art Deco-inspired body hearkens back to automobile grille designs from the 1930s.
 Its archetype was originally named the Unidyne and took the world by storm with its unique design and grade-A vocal reproduction.
 This mic looks fabulous and weighs a hefty 626 grams.

 There’s just one toggle for powering the 55SH on and off, located on the front of the microphone handle.
 A tension swivel mechanism bonds the handle to the microphone’s body.
 This permits 125° of motion, 45° forward and 80° backward.
 The movement isn’t completely smooth as it’s easier to turn the mic toward me than away, but the tension may loosen over time.
-Shure includes a ⅝” to ⅜” thread adapter in case your microphone doesn’t accommodate a ⅝” thread.
+Shure includes a ⅝” to ⅜” thread adapter in case your stand doesn’t accommodate a ⅝” thread.

-A foam filter rests beneath the metal grille and mitigates plosives and fricatives.
+A foam filter rests beneath the metal grille and mitigates issues with plosives and fricatives.
 If you want to ensure their absence, an external pop filter may help.
 That said, unless you get closer than six inches to the microphone, pops and hisses rarely present themselves.
-There’s an internal shock-mounted cartridge to reduce noise from the mic stand, which is a huge help.
+There’s an internal shock-mounted cartridge to reduce vibration noise from the mic stand, which is a huge help.

 A dynamic mic with a cardioid pickup pattern

 Dynamic microphones are sturdier than the condenser alternative.
 They’re also generally less sensitive than condenser mics, meaning they can withstand plenty of sound pressure before any noticeable signal distortion.
 If you’re putting on a live show, it’s hard to keep a constantly appropriate distance from the mic.
 Additionally, you’re bound to brush against it or speak louder than you intend to.
 However, since it’s a dynamic microphone, the distracting effect of accidental noises is lessened.